Saturn: Atmosphere

 The outer atmosphere of Saturn contains 96.3% molecular hydrogen and 3.25% helium by volume.
 The proportion of helium is significantly deficient compared to the abundance of this element in the Sun.
 The quantity of elements heavier than helium (metallicity) is not known precisely, but the proportions are assumed to match the primordial abundances from the formation of the Solar System.
-The total mass of these heavier elements is estimated to be 19–31 times the mass of the Earth, with a significant fraction located in Saturn's core region.
+The total mass of these heavier elements is estimated to be 19–31 times the mass of Earth, with a significant fraction located in Saturn's core region.

 Trace amounts of ammonia, acetylene, ethane, propane, phosphine, and methane have been detected in Saturn's atmosphere.
 The upper clouds are composed of ammonia crystals, while the lower level clouds appear to consist of either ammonium hydrosulfide (NH4SH) or water.
 Ultraviolet radiation from the Sun causes methane photolysis in the upper atmosphere, leading to a series of hydrocarbon chemical reactions with the resulting products being carried downward by eddies and diffusion.
 This photochemical cycle is modulated by Saturn's annual seasonal cycle.
 Cassini observed a series of cloud features found in northern latitudes, nicknamed the "String of Pearls".
 These features are cloud clearings that reside in deeper cloud layers.